 Historians and ethnologists generally agree that Mokoša’s lore was absorbed into the cult of St. Petka Paraschkeva observed in the Eastern Orthodox traditions of the Balkans.
 Petka comes from the Serbian word for “Friday” - Petak.
 Her feast day is October 14th.
 Also on this day, is the feast of the Intersession of Virgin Mary called Pokrov, meaning “veil” or “covering”, which takes place mainly in Russia, Belarus and Ukraine.
 Together we can see how the goddess Mokoš may have been honored on Friday and/or believed to wear a protective veil.
-I would conjecture that water could be viewed as a veil covering Mother Earth.
+I would conjecture that water could be viewed as a veil – a shroud covering Mother Earth.
 The significance of Friday is important too.
-The Russian equivalent pyatnitsa is a matronymic word meaning “fifth day”.
+The Russian word for Friday is pyatnitsa, a matronymic word meaning “fifth day”.
 This day marked the end of the work week and was likely set aside as a time for ritual bathing.
 Our ancient ancestors naturally preferred to bathe in hot springs and those places teaming with fresh, living water.

 The rites of the Slavic witch that prescribe living water connect directly to the ancient fertility cults that inform the modern practice of Rodnovery.
 The agrarian Slavic societies worshiped the forces of earth, sky and underworld.
-The pantheon is made up of a complex, and highly morphological corpus of gods and spirits, whose dynamic symbolism and imagery explain the mysteries of reality – with deities who move vertically between the three worlds, horizontally with the five elements across, and diagonally across the kolo’s eightfold cycle of the year.
-Mokoš (or Živa in some west Slavic traditions) is the water that returns to the earth from the sky to nurture the grain crop; fore during the dry summer months she was the cloud goddess Perunica (Dodole), the wife of the thunder god, viewed as a divine cow whose utters held rain.
+The pantheon is made up of a complex, and highly morphological corpus of gods and spirits, whose dynamic symbolism and imagery explain the mysteries of reality – with deities who move vertically between the three worlds, horizontally through the five elements, and diagonally across the kolo’s eightfold cycle of the year.
+Mokoš (or Živa in some west Slavic traditions) is the water that returns to the earth from the sky to nurture the grain crop; fore during the dry summer months she was the cloud goddess Perunica (Dodole), wife of the thunder god, viewed as a divine cow whose utters held rain.
 Linen and flax were particularly sacred to her since these were woven by women to make garments for the winter.
 They were harvested at Dozinky in mid September, dried, threshed and spun over the course of month culminating in her mid October veneration.
-This took place on a Friday eve – all weaving was prohibited and all fiber was put up lest the goddess arrive and spin an unfortunate fate for the household.
+This took place on a Friday eve.
+All weaving was prohibited and all fiber was put up lest the goddess arrive and spin an unfortunate fate for the household.
 This was undoubtedly thought of as a time when the water goddess was moving from the earth to the underworld.
 This is the opposite of Semik, when the goddess was seen traveling from the underworld to earth as enacted by her hypostasis Jarila (Lada), queen of the Rusalki…

 “… a Ukrainian folksong in which Kupala [Jarila/Lada], the plant spirit, spends the winter in springs of water and the summer in the wheat.
 Pavel Sejn notes that in Bobrujskij Uyesd peasants believe that the water nymphs, the rusalki, spend the winter in the rivers and on about Trinity Day leave the rivers to spend the summer on land.
 This concept is portrayed in the Russian folk tradition in which a selected young woman from the village plays the role of a water nymph, is taken out of the village and into the fields.
 There she is abandoned, and after remaining for a period of time she returns secretly to the village.
 He relates this directly to supplying the fields with the necessary moisture for plant growth.”

 Last week was a little hectic for me but this Friday I am honoring Mokoša’s transit to the underworld by fetching some living water from the forest – half of it will be set aside for Craft stuffs and the other half to make some apple cider chai.
 I’ll bring home a fresh bushel, grain seeds, a ball of twine, an apple and some cottage cheese for the Goddess – maybe even a little hemp!
 I will begin the internal work of separating the wheat from the chaff in my personal life, so I go into Božič feeling light – ready to take on another year.
 Can you believe I made my first sacrifice to Mokoš three years ago when I launched this little site?
 Now we see about 500-600 unique views a day – three times as many as last year!
-This validates what I’ve believed in my heart all along; that Slavic people the world over are coming together to meet the challenges of a new century and the gods are gathering around to prepare us for the role we will play in the world to come.
+This validates what I believed in my heart all along; that Slavic people the world over are coming together to meet the challenges of a new century and the gods are gathering to prepare us for the role we will play in the world to come.